pypa/pipx/README.md

 ```
 Note that travis integration tests do not pass because of a bug in travis' virtualenv creation (see [#25](https://github.com/cs01/pipx/issues/25)).

-## contributors
-@aiguofer
-@sahensley
-@tkossak

-If you make a pull request please add your name here.

 ## how does this compare to pipsi?
 * pipx is under active development. pipsi is no longer maintained.
-* pipx and pipsi both install packages in a similar way, but pipx always makes sure you're using the latest version of pip
+* pipx and pipsi both install packages in a similar way
+* pipx always makes sure you're using the latest version of pip
-* pipx has the ability to run a binary in one line, leaving your system unchanged after it finishes (`pipx binary`) where pipsi does not
+* pipx has the ability to run a binary in one line, leaving your system unchanged after it finishes (`pipx BINARY`) where pipsi does not
 * pipx adds more useful information to its output
 * pipx has more CLI options such as upgrade-all, reinstall-all, uninstall-all
 * pipx is more modern.
 It uses Python 3.6+, and venv instead of virtualenv.